awsdocs/aws-cloud9-user-guide/doc_source/sample-cdk.md

 ### Step 4\.2: Delete the Environment<a name="step-4-2-delete-the-envtitle"></a>

-To delete the environment, see [Deleting an Environment in AWS Cloud9](delete-environment.md)\.
+To delete the environment, see [Deleting an environment in AWS Cloud9](delete-environment.md)\.